rakoth-gri/gri_slider/readme.md

 }

 new AutoSlider({
   list: SLIDE_LIST,
-  options: { color: "teal", letterSpacing: "0.7px", fontFamily: "Pacifico, cursive" },
+  options: { color: "teal", letterSpacing: "1.2px", fontFamily: "Pacifico, cursive" },
   panel: ["renderDots"],
 });
 ```

 Picture, that illustrates the options object styles above:
 ![options](picts/options.png "options")

+**By default: the 'fontFamily' prop attached for the main .gri-slider container is 'Montserrat'**

 Types of values for a single prop in options object:

 - **[CSSStyleProp]** --> string | number | undefined

 Options property uses inline-styles for main slider container (.gri-slider). <br>
 Attention: **if the property is inherited, all the descendants of slider container will inherit the prop's value!**
 <br>

 **By default: {}**